bxff/lezer-markdown-partial-emphasis/README.md

 | `*a **b** c*` | Nested emphasis | Nested emphasis |
 | `*italic **bold* text**` | Complex overlap | Split at overlap |

-## Why I Built This

-I wanted to create a rich Markdown editing experience where formatting appears as you type, without needing to close markers immediately.
-The standard Lezer parser is strict about CommonMark compliance, which makes sense for final rendering but feels clunky during editing.

 ## Why I Had to Modify Lezer-Markdown

 Here's the important part: this extension couldn't be built using Lezer's normal extension hooks.
 The parser's delimiter resolution is designed around a strict tree structure that doesn't allow for: